danvuk567/danvuk567/README.md

 * Reports and Dashboard development using Power BI, Advanced Excel and Excel VBA.
 * Data Integration, API integration, and ETL development using Python, Power Query M, VBA, and other industry ETL tools such Informatica.
 * Data analysis using Python, Advanced Excel and Excel VBA.
-* Data processing and scheduling automation using Python, Unix/Linux, and PowerShell.
+* Data processing and scheduling automation using Power Automate, Unix/Linux, and Python.

 # 📊 Projects and Studies